LightAndLight/snake-wrangling-talk/slides/concretesyntax.md

 Syntax is not code

 <div class="notes">
-The grammar only exists because we read and write code using free-form text.
-Code is more abstract, it's meaning which the syntax conveys.
+The grammar only exists because we read and write code using free-form text Code is more abstract, it's meaning which the syntax conveys.
 The grammar is often more complicated to appease parser generators